 Prepared Pie Crust Dough: I highly recommend baking your own dough using this buttery crust recipe.
 But if you would rather not bake then just pour the custard into a fully baked store-bought pie crust.

-- If you are making a homemade crust, press the unbaked pie dough into a 9-inch pie plate then bake fully according to your recipe directions.
+- If you are making a homemade crust, press the unbaked pie dough into a 9-inch pie plate.

 - Cool completely.